halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 For this guide, we've created a sample CloudFlare Workers project that demonstrates several uses of flags within a Worker.
 You can find the finished code [on GitHub](https://github.com/remotesynth/cfworkers-ld).
 You can use this code as reference as you work through steps in the guide.
 You can view the finished page running on Cloudflare Workers [here](https://cfworkers-ld.remotesynth.workers.dev/).

-If you would like to follow along creating the project in this guide, begin by cloning the site assets [in this repository](https://github.com/remotesynth/cfworkers-ld-assets).
+If you would like to follow along creating the project in this guide, you can begin by cloning the site assets [in this repository](https://github.com/remotesynth/cfworkers-ld-assets).
+The assets contain the code for the web site without the Worker file or the custom client-side JavaScript shared in the examples belwo.
 In order to compile the site, you'll need to [install Hugo](https://gohugo.io/getting-started/installing/), a static site generator built in Go.
 The easiest way to install Hugo is using Homebrew on Mac:

 ```bash
 brew install hugo